rajansawhney/midterm1-week8/README.md

 ### Instructions:
 - Update the program files following instructions provided in Midterm_Week8.pdf (uploaded on Laulima) and in the program comments.

+**NOTE**:
-**NOTE**: Github is not a place to test your code.
+- Github is not a place to test your code.
 Test it on your machines first.
-DO NOT exceed 10 commits.
+Do not exceed 10 commits.
 If you exceed 10 commits, your grade will be penalized.
+- Do not edit Makefile, test.sh, and files in test folder

 ### Steps to submit changes:
 1. Click on desired .c to open file